joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

 ## Managing the IT Capability

-1. Unmanaged - Users purchase and maintain IT systems
+1. Initial - Unmanaged - Users purchase and maintain IT systems

   * There is no formal IT presence

   * There is no integration of IT systems

-2. Utility or Technology Supplier
+2. Basic - Utility or Technology Supplier

   * There is growing respect for the IT organization